 There is no specific treatment for mal de debarquement syndrome so far.
 The standard drugs given for sickness seem to be ineffective.
 Some treatments that have been suggested include vestibular rehabilitation therapy.
 There are some helpful tips for coping and managing the symptoms including reducing stress and getting a good night’s sleep.
 Additionally, when driving it may help if you move your head while stopped at traffic lights and look ahead for a few minutes before getting out of the car.
 After the end of an activity with constant movement, take a walk and focus on the horizon.

-Please contact us for further information about Mal de Debarquement Syndrome (MdDS) or to chat with a member of our team.
+Email us (info@menieres.org.uk) for a FREE MdDS information pack, or call us on 01306 876883 to chat with a member of our team.

-If membership isn’t for you, please consider making a donation towards our work so we can continue supporting people affected by MdDS and other vestibular disorders, as well as funding vital research into these conditions.
-Donate Now!
+If membership isn’t for you, please consider making a donation (click 'donate' below) to support our work and help us continue supporting people affected by MdDS and other vestibular conditions.